Suri Orature

 The Narratives

-Following the links below you will find further publications on the culture and the language of the Mursi in our programme:
+Under these links you will find descriptions of the culture and the language of the Mursi and further text collections and analyses of African oral literatures:

 Accompanying material: